-Building Active Stewardship in New Orleans (BASIN), is the Urban Conservancy’s program for school-aged children to introduce them to the vocabulary, concepts, and skills required to fully understand and participate in our growing green sector.
+Building Active Stewardship in New Orleans (BASIN) is the Urban Conservancy’s summer program that introduces school-aged children to the vocabulary, concepts, and skills required to promote the wise stewardship of our urban built environment and fully understand and participate in our growing network of green sector professionals.

 In September of 2013, the Urban Conservancy, with support from Mission Continues, began its pilot of a one-of-a-kind environmental literacy program with Craig Elementary School.
 Craig Elementary School is situated at the corner of St. Philip and Villere Streets, across the street from the back corner of Armstrong Park.
 While the school is fortunate to be located so close to a public park, it will also soon become one of many schools located on or near the Lafitte Greenway.